Elemino/step-sequencer/README.md

 # step-sequencer

-A step sequencer built using web audio.
+A step sequencer built using web audio and tone.js.